 The ear is relatively complicated, with several parts that can cause a loss of hearing when damaged.
 Below are the three main types of hearing loss:

 If you have suffered any type of hearing loss from an injury, you may be entitled to compensation.
-Accident attorneys who have skill in representing personal injury cases can represent you in court during this difficult time in your life.
+Sacramento personal injury lawyer who has a skill in handling these type of personal injury cases can represent you in court during this difficult time in your life.

 People don’t often realize or want to admit when they are experiencing problems hearing.
 It may be embarrassing, or they just don’t want it to be true.
 Ask yourself the following questions to determine if you may have hearing loss: